-Infant Toddler Consultation Project
+ECEAP and Infant Toddler Consultation Project

-During 2017, the Washington State Department of Early Learning conducted an on-site monitoring review of the Opportunity Councils' Infant-Toddler Consultation Project program.
+During 2018, the Washington State Department of Early Learning conducted an on-site monitoring review of the Opportunity Councils' ECEAP and Infant-Toddler Consultation Project programs.
 This consisted of a fiscal review, staff interviews and written/documentation and other contract inquiry of policies, procedures, monitoring and practices.
-There were no findings; therefore, no corrective action requested.
+Findings occurred in the areas of payroll and accounts payable approvals, corrective action plans were submitted, approved and executed.